 There are few security threats more terrifying than an active shooter incident at your place of business.
-Frightening as it is, it’s a reality that should be prepared for; according to the most recent data from the FBI, there were 27 active shooter incidents in 2018, nine of which occurred in places of business closed to the public.
+Frightening as it is, it’s a reality that business owners should be prepared for.

 While it’s not always possible to prevent a shooter from targeting your organization, there are some best practices you can adopt to keep your employees safe and mitigate damage to your business.